sorenbronsted/webui/readme.txt

 This library contains the framework for web application at UFDS.
-To use it get it with composer and make a symlink from your dart client to the webui directory.
+To use it get it with pub from http://dev.ufds.lan/git/webui.git

 The sample directory contains a simple demo of how you make an dart web application with this library.
 To run this: